alizarafshan035-cmyk/multi-bot-telegram-system/README.md

 # Multi-Bot Telegram System

-A Python-based system for running multiple Telegram bots simultaneously, each with their own personality and AI model, powered by Ollama.
+A Python-based system for running multiple Telegram bots simultaneously, each with their own personality and AI model.
+Supports multiple AI providers including Ollama, OpenAI, Anthropic, and any OpenAI-compatible API.

 ## Features